dbdimitrov/BingleSeq/README.md

-# BingleSeq
+# BugleSeq
-BingleSeq - A user-friendly R package for Bulk and Single-cell RNA-Seq data analyses
+BugleSeq - A user-friendly R package for Bulk and Single-cell RNA-Seq data analyses